 08.02.12.
 S view, Fitzgerald Ave Bridge to Pickwicks demolition site, Fitzgerald Ave / Kilmore St, 1 year post 22.02.11 quake

-Council still had a big job to repair those 4 Avon River bridges.
-And there were many more quake-broken, Avon River bridges.
+Council still had a big job to repair those four Avon River bridges.
+There were many more broken Avon River bridges for Council to repair.
 Council roads & bridge repairs would be incorporated into SCIRT, which would take years to repair Christchurch roads & bridges properly.

 08.02.12.
 Orange zone, Oxford Tce, NW, upriver view, Avon River bend, nr Fitzgerald Ave Bridge, 1 year post 22.02.11 quake

 08.02.11.
-The Press quoted Property Council's, Connal Townshend, complaining about the Council's rebuild plan:
+The Press quoted Property Council's Connal Townshend who complained about Council's rebuild plan:

 "There's no incentive for bringing buildings up to earthquake standards & that affects all our cities not just Christchurch."